 If you’re thinking this looks like the ultimate James bond toy, you’re right only this one is 100% real.

 Almost as soon as it was introduced, HK distributors had a string of fast sales to dignitary protections groups and special operations forces around the world.
 While the

 very nature of the gun case is that it remains undetected, they have been positively identified in the hands of GOE, SAS, CO19, SO14, and other special units.
 Word is the Secret Service acquired a few back when Reagan was around but they haven’t advertised it.
 Hey, they are the Secret Service after all.

 They have also filtered out into some other hands as well.
-On April 14, 2003, US soldiers of A Company 3rd Battalion 7th Infantry Regiment found 22 new in the box (excuse the pun) HK briefcase kits complete with MP5Ks installed in a Baghdad weapons cache.
+On April 14, 2003, U.S 7th Infantry Regiment Soldiers found 22 new in the box (excuse the pun) HK briefcase kits complete with MP5Ks installed in a Baghdad weapons cache.
 What old Saddam had planned for these or how many got away is anyone’s guess.
 Operational Briefcases have also turned up in Libyan and Syrian weapons caches during the recent revolutions there.

 There were several similar cases made for the MAC10 (firing through a port in the luggage tag), UZI and others, but only the HK seems to have been factory made and sold by the same maker as the firearm designed to fit inside.